 With the above analysis we found that due to insufficient isolation of existing n28B filter that the degradation on REFSENS that makes uplink in n26 for the combo would block the n28 receiving signal that makes the carrier aggregation has very limited gain comparing to non-CA operation.
 We propose for the CA_n26-n28, uplink is only in n28.

 Proposal 1: For CA_n26-n28, uplink is only in band n28

 3. Text Proposal

 ---Start of changes---

+5.x n26-n28

+5.x.1 Common for 1 band UL and 2 bands UL CA